Anton-Ngan/CXR-Pneumonia-Image-Classification/README.md

 ## Model Results and Evaluation
 An inference was performed on the test dataset before the model was trained.
 After one epoch, the train loss was significantly reduced by approximately 0.35 and the accuracy rose from roughly 36% to 85%.
 After the fourth epoch, the training loss was approximately 0.33 and the test accuracy was approximately 87%.
+This is a good accuracy, however, in the context of healthcare, the accuracy needed for such a model to be deployed would need to be extremely accurate to match the stringent process of patient diagnosis (~99.99%).

 ![image](https://github.com/Anton-Ngan/CXR-Pneumonia-Image-Classification/assets/126856263/f6004333-8e5d-4d10-9c7f-110ec64aaa2e)